joelnewcom/joelnewcom.github.io/collections/_tools-frameworks/intelliJ/intellij.md

 ![Quicklist](quicklist.PNG)

+Or you can just use the "VCS Operations" list.

-Now bind a shortcut to this quicklist.
-I use Ctrl+$ to open this list.
+Now bind a shortcut to this quicklist via Keymaps.
+You will find your Quicklist there and can assign for example`Ctrl+$` to open this list.

 # Shortcuts
 Shift+F6 - Rename anything (file, method-name, variable-name, class-name)